Hasala-Kavinda/obstacle_bot_ros2_development/obstacle_bots_ws/src/obstacle_bot_cpp/README.md

 ## Development notes

 - The URDF was exported from SolidWorks.
 If you change meshes or the URDF, update the `install(DIRECTORY ...)` entries in `CMakeLists.txt` if you move or rename files.
-- Add real package dependencies to `package.xml` and update the `description` and `license` fields before publishing.

-## Contributing

-Feel free to open issues or pull requests.
-When contributing:

-- Provide a clear description of the change.
-- If you add runtime dependencies, add them to `package.xml` and update `CMakeLists.txt` accordingly.

-## License

-This repository currently has a placeholder license in `package.xml`.
-Add a proper license file (e.g., `LICENSE`) and update `package.xml` before publishing.

----

 If you'd like, I can also add a top-level README for the whole `obstacle_bot_ros2_development` workspace that explains how the ROS workspace integrates with the rest of your project (simulator, controllers, nodes), and include example commands for Gazebo+ros_gz_bridge.
 Tell me which ROS distro you use and whether you use Gazebo Classic or Gazebo/Robot Gazebo (ros_gz).